ourchitecture/panda/src/tutorials/java/azure/README.md

 ## Steps

 1. [Create a new AppService][tutorials-infrastructure] in Azure using Terraform.
-2. [Deploy a Java application][tutorials-app] to Azure using the Azure CLI.
+2. [Deploy a Java application][tutorials-app] to Azure using the Azure Maven plug-in and Azure CLI.

 [tutorials-infrastructure]: ./infrastructure/#readme
 [tutorials-app]: ./app/#readme